squirrelphp/strings/README.md

 - [Generate a random string](#generate-a-random-string) with a set of characters
 - [Condense a number into a string](#condense-a-string-into-a-number), and convert/expand a string into a number
 - [Process an URL](#url) and modify it in a safe way (convert to relative URL, change parts of it, etc.)
+- [Regex wrapper](#regex-wrapper) to better handle type hints and errors with the most common regex functions

 Filter a string
 ---------------